rmed/infocards/README.md

 $ make html
 ```

-The html documentation will be inside the *_build* directory.
+The html documentation will be inside the *docs/_build/html* directory.